stevehemingway/book/asset_classes.md

+# Commodities and Tradable Securities

+This book will concern itself with assets the rights attached to which are sufficiently standardized that their ownership can be transferred without involvement of a lawyer.
+Generally the rights reduce to the stream of income and, in the case of equities, voting.
+In practice voting rights are difficult to exercise if exposure is obtained through derivatives and so we are really concerned about assets which generate  a stream of income, of various degrees of uncertainty.

+When an asset is sufficiently standardized it can be transferred via an exchange.

 # What is an asset?

 I think of an asset as something that generates a cash-flow at some point in the future.
 Many assets produce a stream of income, such as equities and bonds, but some, such as commodities produce just one, on their sale[^storage-cost].